Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 ./scripts/dev-setup.sh
 ```

-**Why it matters:**
-This builds the necessary packages, generates the Prisma client, and sets up npm workspace symlinks for type safety across the stack.
+This helpful script installs the necessary packages for both `andamio-db-api` and `andamio-t3-app-template`, generates the Prisma client, and sets up npm workspace symlinks for type safety across the stack.

 **Expected result:**
 You'll see build output for multiple packages, ending with successful completion messages.